What is an Isolation Transformer?

 You probably don’t know it, but your mains supply is most likely provided to you via an isolation transformer.
 In the electrical substation that feeds your home lurks a huge chunk of copper and iron (the transformer) that takes relatively high voltage electrical power and converts this to our recognised 230-240V voltage that we all know.
 Your home is supplied with a cable from this transformer that has two conductors.
 One is the live conductor, and the other is a combined protective earth and neutral (PEN) conductor.
 (This is known as a TN-C-S system which is the most common in the UK.
 Other systems are available.)

-Once inside your house, the PEN conductor is separated into the neutral and live conductors (via a fuse) inside your consumer unit / distribution board aka fuse board.
+Once inside your house, the PEN conductor is separated into neutral and earth inside your consumer unit / distribution board aka fuse board.
 Note that here, the neutral and earth are bonded together which means that the voltage from live to neutral is the same as live to earth – a nominal 230V, and the voltage from neutral to earth is zero (as they are bonded together).
-Also note that the live conductor is split into feeds for your different circuits each protected with a circuit breaker or fuse.
+Also note that the live conductor via the electricity board fuse, is split into feeds for your different circuits each protected with a circuit breaker or fuse.
 For extra protection a residual current device (RCD) may also be fitted.
 Whereas a fuse or circuit breaker will generally require many amps of current to trip or blow an RCD trips with around 30mA of current flow to earth (actually an imbalance between the live and neutral currents which in normal operation are the same).
 It is used to provide extra protection when contact with water may be experienced, or other potentially hazardous situations.
 Remember this!

 The idea behind this arrangement is for electrical safety.
 Should a live conductor become detached from inside a piece of equipment and touch the earthed chassis then a high current will flow and blow the fuse or trip the breaker.
 The same result will be obtained if the equipment should develop a short circuit between live and neutral.
 If an electric shower has an exposed conductor that water comes in contact with, then there will be a smaller electrical current that will flow from live to earth and this is detected by the RCD which will trip and remove electrical power to the faulty piece of equipment (and everything else on the same circuit).
 Handy if you’re naked in an earthed bath.